-The reboarding ladder is located under the ladder access hatch on the aft starboard deck of the boat (see Figure 3.20.1).
+The reboarding ladder is located under the ladder cover on the aft starboard deck of the boat (see Figure 3.25.1).
 The ladder can be accessed without the cover raised.
 To deploy the reboarding ladder:

-- 1. Release ladder's locking strap.
+- 1. Release cover's rubber locking strap

-- 2. Pull ladder out and extend down.
+- 2. Pull ladder out and extend down

 - 3. Extend ladder rungs.

-Ski Tow Pylon (Option)
+Ski Tow Pylon